jayvynl/django-clickhouse-backend/README.md

   This is suggested if you want to test inserting data into replicated table.
   The value is set to replica number.
 - `"alter_sync": 2`
-  This is suggested if you want to test altering replicated table.
+  This is suggested if you want to test altering or truncating replicated table.
   *Don't* set this in production environment.
 - `"TEST": {"cluster": "cluster", "managed": False, "DEPENDENCIES": ["default"]}` Test database will be created on this cluster.